 It’s important to note that you can only write off up to $3000 in investment losses per year, total.
 This deduction counts against your personal income.
 If you buy $10,000 worth of stocks in April and sell them in October for $4000, only $3000 of the total $6000 difference can be written off.

 This counts for both your short-term and long-term investments.
 Short-term investments are those that you’ve owned for less than a year, while long-term is anything that exceeds the 365-day threshold.
 You can deduct short-term losses from short-term gains, likewise with long-term investments.

 The Process of Writing Off Investment Losses on Taxes

 The question of the best way to write off capital losses can be quite complex, depending on your finances.
 It’s never a bad idea to work with a team of professionals if you have concerns about your taxes.

 However, in a simple investment loss scenario, the answer is straightforward.
-It’s likely that the best way to write off the amount is through a standard Schedule D deduction and carry over the remainder to the next tax year.
+It’s likely that the best way to write off the amount is through a standard Schedule D deduction, and then carry over the remainder to the next tax year.
 Here’s how to accomplish that.

 1. Collect Documentation

 You should collect all the relevant information about your deduction while you’re doing your taxes.
 It’s best to collect all the documentation before submitting your taxes so you’re confident you can prove the deduction is valid.

 Documentation to collect includes: